dmeditor/dmeditor-server/README.md

 DMEditor Server
 ========
 A nextjs project which converts dmeditor data to html.
+It's typical to run this as an internal service.

 ### Dev
 ```